CowZix/website/content/recipes/tart.md

 3. Juice the lemons and add juice to the saucepan.
 4. Bring to low heat and stir constantly until the mixture begins to thicken.
 5. Add butter and stir until completely melted.
-6. Add gelatin and stir until completely incorperated then pour into tart.
+6. Add gelatin and stir until completely incorporated then pour into tart.